Piribebuy

-Piribebuy (in Guaraní, Pirĩvevúi) is a town and district in the Cordillera Department of Paraguay.
+Piribebuy (Pirĩvevúi) is a town and district in the Cordillera Department of Paraguay.
 It is of spontaneous origin, though some attribute its founding to Martin Ledesma de Valderrama in 1636.
 Since its founding documents were burned during the Paraguayan War, March 8, 1636, was later appointed as its Day of Establishment.
 Piribebuy is known for its Church "Dulce Nombre de Jesus", also known as "Ñandejará Guasu," and also has a small history museum dedicated to memorabilia from the War of Triple Alliance, explaining Piribebuy's large role in the war (Battle of Piribebuy), as well as memorabilia from the Chaco War and colonial times.

 History

 Sketch of the town of Piribebuy, conquered by the Brazilian forces on August 12, 1869, during the Battle of Piribebuy.

 Formally known as Capilla Guasú, Piribebuy does not have a known foundation date, due to its possible spontaneous origin, and because the official documentation was destroyed in the grand battle of August 12, 1869.
 In early times used as a mail-post and spot to rest the horses, the Franciscan Gaspar de Medina constructed, in 1744, a church dedicated to Santo Cristo de los Milagros (Ñandejara Guasu in Guaraní, and in English, Holy Christ of the Miracles).

 During the Paraguayan War the city served as the third capital of Paraguay from December 8, 1868 until August 12 of the following year when 1,600 poorly armed men, many of them mere children, spent 5 hours resisting the assault of 20,000 allied Brazilian, Argentine and Uruguayan forces intent on conquest, before finally being overwhelmed At the end of the battle, in which the Hospital de Sangre was burnt down, along with all the wounded inside, many prisoners were decapitated.